smaerdlatigid/3D-Material-Synthesis/README.md

 ![](Figures/arduino_test1.jpg)

-A sequence of picutres from a cell phone can be uploaded for the model to perform inference on
+A sequence of pictures from a cell phone can be uploaded for the model to perform inference on

 ```python
 from PIL import Image